Linuxfabrik/monitoring-plugins/check-plugins/deb-lastactivity/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * Debian, Ubuntu, and other dpkg-based distributions

-**Important Notes:**

 * If one or more packages have a missing "Last-Modified" timestamp (for example due to deleted files), the check returns WARN with a hint to reinstall the affected packages
 * If dpkg-query returns no data at all (for example if an update has never been performed), the check returns UNKNOWN